ehxewri/Project-2/Airline Passager Satifaction/README.md

 - **Evaluation**: Assess your model using testing data, incorporating necessary metrics and visualizations.
     - **80/20 split**
     - **Standard Scaler** Testing shows that standard scaler has a lower training score but a much better test score than Min/Max.
-We will use Standard Scaler
+We sill use Standard Scaler

 - **Technologies**: Mandatory use of Scikit-learn and at least three of the following:
   - API requests - not needed. we imported this using an API anyway so anyone who has a kaggle account can setup and run this.